GRCDEV/ArduSim/help/usage.md

 The real UAVs periodically send data packets with their identifier, based on the MAC address, and the current simulation state.

 In the example, just one multicopter has been detected and is ready to fly.
-From now, the setup button is enabled and the user can send that command.
+From now, the setup button will be enabled and then the user will be able to send that command.

 Once the setup process finishes, the user can also press the button "Start test" and the UAVs start the experiment.